Virtual Private Cloud-VPC – All You Need To Know in 2025

 Hosting Websites and Applications

-Many businesses use VPC to host websites, mobile apps, and online platforms.
 With VPC, they can create public subnets for websites that need internet access and private subnets for databases and backend systems.

 This ensures better security and performance while keeping sensitive information protected.